-- 5.6 However, if a document is delayed, the short time normally taken by the Panel to consider matters means that the hardship to a bidder from being restrained is not likely to be great.
-In addition parties have an incentive to cooperate while negotiations are ongoing before documents are dispatched, and bidders must have an incentive to prepare high quality documents initially.
-On the other hand, if a supplementary bidder's statement is found to be necessary after the bidder's statement is dispatched, it will often be necessary to require the bid to be extended and/or to allow accepting offerees to withdraw acceptances. - 5.7 Thirdly, it is generally preferable for these issues to be settled by arm's-length negotiation between the parties, rather than by the Panel.
-Accordingly, the Panel, in its proceedings, will seek as much as possible to prevent bidders or targets being prejudiced as a result of ongoing genuine negotiations concerning the content of bidders' statements. - 5.8 The Panel will regard it as a factor in a party's favour that they have demonstrated good faith and an active attempt to resolve issues in the negotiation process.
-Parties will help demonstrate their good faith by responses in the correspondence between parties that: - (a) are prompt; - (b) contain fuller rather than minimal information and explanation; - (c) seek reasonable compromise rather than taking technical points; - (d) seek to address the actual issues raised by the other party.
+- The Panel will regard it as a factor in a party's favour that they have demonstrated good faith and made an active attempt to resolve issues in the negotiation process.
+Parties will help demonstrate their good faith by responses in the correspondence between parties that: - (a) are prompt; - (b) contain fuller rather than minimal information and explanation; - (c) seek reasonable compromise rather than taking technical points; and - (d) seek to address the actual issues raised by the other party.